 IF Statement in Excel – do you know how to create one?
 Watch our video hint and tip to learn how

 This week’s hint and tip is about looking at the IF Statement.
-Some of you might have heard of the IF Statement before, but for some of you this might be a new territory in Excel.
-The IF Statement can be a very useful function in Excel and so is a good one to learn to then insert it within your Excel spreadsheets.
+Some of you might have heard of the it before, but for some of you this might be a new territory in Excel.
+The IF Statement can be a very useful function in Excel.
+Due to this it is a good one to learn to then insert it within your Excel spreadsheets.

-The IF Statement is a more complex formula in Excel that can be used in a number of different types of spreadsheets.
+The IF Statement is a more complex formula in Excel that can be used in multiple types of spreadsheets.
 It allows you to test for something (or ‘ask a question’, e.g. is this cell larger than that cell) and then will give two outcomes, if it is true or if it is false.

 The two outcomes can either bring up a text-based answer/outcome or they can carry out a calculation.
 The IF statement ‘layout’ follows that of below: